N tip of San Francisco Peninsula on U.S. 101 and I 480, San Francisco, California. County/parish: San Francisco.

 7 contributing buildings.
 5 contributing structures.Fort Point, known historically as the Castillo de San JoaquĆn (Spanish for "Saint Joachim's Castle") is a masonry seacoast fortification located on the southern side of the Golden Gate at the entrance to San Francisco Bay.
 It is also the geographic name of the promontory upon which the fort and the southern approach of the Golden Gate Bridge were constructed.

-The fort was completed just before the American Civil War by the United States Army, to defend San Francisco Bay against hostile warships.
+The site was originally fortified by the Spanish in 1794 as a complementary defense outpost to the Presidio of San Francisco.
+The current structure was completed by the United States Army after the U.S. conquest of California and just before the American Civil War, to defend San Francisco Bay against hostile warships.
 The fort is now protected as Fort Point National Historic Site, a United States National Historic Site administered by the National Park Service as a unit of the Golden Gate National Recreation Area.
 It is now popular as a tourist viewing point of the Golden Gate Bridge directly on top of it.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/123861118